vishalSinghal711/Melodies/README.md

 # Installing
 - Clone the project and open it in desired Editor.
-- Go to Each Directly Separately.
+- Go to Each Directory Separately.
 - Delete node_modules directory and package-lock.json file from both directories(music_views and music_apis).
 - Run npm install.
 - Run npm start for both directories separately.